The endless story of the hemp plant

 Inhaltsverzeichnis

-From the history of the first evidence of use to highlights of recent decades surrounding the valuable and versatile hemp ingredients.
+From the history of the earliest usage evidence to highlights of recent decades surrounding the valuable and versatile hemp ingredients

 First mentions and archaeological finds

-First Hemp - Flowering Phase of Deep-Sea Shipping
+First Hemp - Flowering Phase of Ocean Shipping

-Innovation and mechanization of industrialization leads to a temporary downturn
+Innovation and mechanization of industrialization lead to a temporary downturn

-The hemp renaissance and second flowering phase from 1990
+The hemp revival and second flourishing phase from 1990 onwards

 From the history of the first evidence of use to highlights of recent decades around the valuable and versatile hemp ingredients

-The historical and prehistoric importance of the raw material hemp is mainly based on the use of the fibre.
-By now, hundreds of essential components in the hemp plant have been identified.
-Besides terpenes, flavonoids, and other plant substances, the plant cannabinoids such as cannabidiol enjoy particularly high interest.
-So far, more than 100 plant cannabinoids have been detected in the hemp plant.
+The historical and prehistoric significance of the raw material hemp is primarily based on the use of the fiber.
+Meanwhile, hundreds of essential components in the hemp plant have been identified.
+In addition to terpenes, flavonoids, and other plant substances, phytocannabinoids such as cannabidiol enjoy particularly high interest.
+So far, more than 100 phytocannabinoids have been detected in the hemp plant.
 The best known among them are tetrahydrocannabinol (THC) and cannabidiol (CBD).
-Cannabidiol is obtained from the hemp plant.
-Other plant cannabinoids have also increasingly come into the focus of many scientific studies in recent years.
+Cannabidiol is extracted from the hemp plant.
+Other phytocannabinoids have also increasingly come into focus in many scientific studies in recent years.

 First mentions and archaeological finds

-Already between 8,000 and 10,000 before Christ, first written mentions and relevant archaeological finds prove the use of hemp as a raw material for clothing.
-Thus, even then, the hemp plant was among the most widespread and popular fibre plants.
-Many scholars of that time were also already concerned with various pharmacological uses of the plant and products derived from it.
+Already between 8,000 and 10,000 BC, the first written mentions and relevant archaeological finds document the use of hemp as a raw material for clothing.
+Thus, even back then, the hemp plant was one of the most widespread and popular fiber plants.
+Many scholars of that time were also already engaged with various pharmacological applications of the plant and products derived from it.

-Due to the rapidly increasing seafaring in the Middle Ages, hemp gained great importance as a fibre plant, marking its first heyday.
-This is partly due to its durability in use for sails and ropes in seafaring, but also to its spread through seafaring itself.
-From the 13th century, hemp was considered the primary raw material in paper production.
+With the rapidly increasing seafaring in the Middle Ages, hemp gained importance as a fiber plant and thus marked its first heyday.
+This is partly due to its durability in use for sails and ropes in shipping, but also due to its spread through seafaring itself.
+From the 13th century onwards, hemp was considered a primary raw material in paper production.
 In 1455, the Gutenberg Bible was printed on hemp paper.
 In 1776, the American Declaration of Independence was also drafted on hemp paper.
 The first Levi's jeans were also made from hemp and not – as might be assumed – from cotton.
-Hemp textiles have a much longer lifespan compared to cotton due to their fibre quality.
+Hemp textiles have a significantly longer lifespan compared to cotton due to their fiber quality.

 Innovation and mechanization of industrialization lead to a temporary decline

-After this longer hemp heyday, the decline began with the dawn of modern times.
-Synthetic fibres, but also extensive technical advances and mechanization beyond seafaring, as well as the paper industry based on wood, led many in agriculture to turn to other, more productive plants.
-Thus, hemp lost importance in many regions of the world by the turn of the century.
+After this long hemp heyday, decline began with the advent of modern times.
+Synthetic fibers, as well as extensive technical developments and mechanization beyond seafaring, and the paper industry based on wood, led many in agriculture to focus on other, more productive plants.
+As a result, hemp lost importance in many regions of the world by the turn of the century.

-The low point in the history of hemp was finally reached in 1937 in the USA, where the Marihuana Tax Act of 1927 was legally anchored.
-From 1937 onwards, all manufacturers and traders of hemp were burdened with a high tax, and finally, hemp cultivation was completely banned.
+The low point in hemp’s history was finally reached in 1937 in the USA, where the Marihuana Tax Act of 1927 was legally established.
+From 1937 onwards, all hemp manufacturers and dealers were subjected to a high tax, and eventually hemp cultivation was completely banned.

 CBD was first isolated and identified in 1940 by the American chemist Roger Adams.